Skip Bayless Alleged Phil Simms Reportedly Offered a $1,000 Bounty During the Heat of the Giants-Cowboys Rivalry

 Bayless has a history of controversial accusations and comments

 Over the years, Bayless has accused Los Angeles Lakers star LeBron James of everything from being disengaged to using injuries as excuses.
-Basketball fans should develop a responsible drinking game involving the veteran scribe’s constant tweets about the four-time NBA champion.
+Basketball fans could develop a responsible drinking game involving the veteran scribe’s constant tweets about the four-time NBA champion.

 Bayless made insensitive comments about Dallas Cowboys quarterback Dak Prescott’s mental health in September 2020.
 He apologized the next day and said he has “great compassion for anyone suffering from clinical depression.”